Victim’s Resource Center

 The Victims of Crimes Act provides certain rights to victims of violent crime.
 This division is here to help victims understand those rights, to keep victims informed about their case, and to provide information regarding available victim assistance programs.

-The Victim Impact Program division provides guidelines for possible financial assistance available for medical expenses and lost wages incurred as a result of crimes.
-We are committed to working with you as your case proceeds through the criminal justice system.
+The Victim Impact Program division is committed to working with you as your case proceeds through the Criminal Justice System.

 New Mexico Victims of Crime Act (NMSA § 31-26-1)